 Many people with serious sleep apnea develop these conditions or these conditions recur if they stop using the mask for a time.
 Consistent use of the machine can prevent medical emergencies and decrease medical expenses.

 Treating sleep apnea also helps keep you more alert and more able to concentrate, which reduces motor vehicle accidents and keeps you more productive on the job.
 Most users find themselves less apt to get depressed and have a better quality of life as a result.
 You will also snore less or more quietly, which will keep you from disturbing your household members.

 PAP therapy can help you attain a better quality of life as you feel better rested.

 YOU'VE BEEN SET UP WITH A NEW MACHINE: WHAT NOW?
 How do you adjust your comfort settings?
 Do you require a visual to aid your user manual?
-Below you'll find videos for the Dreamstation and Airsense S10 full therapy machines that will walk you through these adjustments, as well as solutions for some common issues users may experience on PAP therapy.
+Below you'll find a video for the Airsense S10 full therapy machine that will walk you through these adjustments, as well as solutions for some common issues users may experience on PAP therapy.

 What can I do if I have a dry nose or mouth?

 If you have a heated humidifier, increase the heat level.
 If you do not have a heated humidifier, see about adding one to your CPAP machine.
 Check for mask leaks.
 Increased air flow may be the cause of the dryness.
 Or you can try using a saline nasal spray or gel.

 What can I do if my mask is uncomfortable?